 The first step is to create a new task.
 Windows 7, the 32-bit rate is available by default.
 This operating system is one of the most popular ones and that is the reason why it is available for the Community plan’s users.

 Then you can choose the file to upload.
 Remember, you can input up to 16 Mb per file.
 We should note that there is hardly any malware of this size in the wild.
-If you want to submit a URL-address to a file just either type or paste it in the input field.
+If you want to submit a URL address to a file just either type or paste it in the input field.
 Our service offers you to pick one of the most used browsers to open your link.
 Advanced malicious programs act differently on various browsers.
 And, the latest version of them might be crucial for investigations.
 So, URL analysis in different browsers will come in handy.
-By checking the “Open in default browser” box, URL-address opens on the Internet Explorer browser.
+By checking the “Open in default browser” box, the URL address opens on the Internet Explorer browser.

 And we’re ready to run the task!
 Furthermore, if you have more suspicious files for analysis, don’t worry, you get a chance to launch an unlimited number of tasks!
 Upload as many files as you need!
 But note, please, that your task will be shared publicly with the Community plan.